Colorado 2019: Foundations Retreat

 CSU Mountain campus does not have paved trails or roads.
 You will not be able to drive between your cabin and the dining hall which is about 1/8 of a mile walk.
 The ground is rough in places though it is fairly level once you are on campus.
 Once you arrive your car will likely remain parked until you leave.

 There is a nurse on campus at all times, but ambulances do not go to this place.
-If you have a medical emergency and the nurse and camp director determine you must leave, you will most likely get a ride in a helicopter unless you have a friend willing to drive you the 2 hours to the nearest hospital.
+If you have a medical emergency and the nurse and camp director determine you must leave, you will most likely get a ride in a helicopter.
 If you have a heart condition, please consult with your physician before coming to this altitude and make sure to take all your medication with you!
 Most people who are reasonably healthy have no significant difficulties with this altitude beyond an occasional headache.
 Just keep drinking water!

 The images below are from past retreats at CSU Mountain Campus so you can get a feeling for the environment.